-This program prepares students to take the state licensure examination (NCLEX) for registered nursing with an option to take the practical nursing state licensure examination if they desire.
+This program prepares students to take the National Council Licensure Exam for Registered Nursing (NCLEX-RN).
 Graduates are qualified to work in hospitals, long-term care facilities, and community based settings.

 The Associate of Science Degree program requires four semesters of course work in nursing (42 credits) and 30 credits of non-nursing prerequisite and co-requisite courses for a total of 72 credits.